 To be upload external or third party SCORM to a new Learning Path, you will need access to the Management Console, Content Management and the File Exchange

-First, you will want to add the SCORM to the File Exchange Using the File Exchange
+First, you will want to add the SCORM to the File Exchange Upload a file to the file exchange

 - Once this has been uploaded click on Content Management from the right-hand-side menu